petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Skipper thought to herself, "That's the problem with compartmentalisation: you don't see the broader impact on society of the work you're doing."

-Just then a message popped up on her Pond client: "Hey sis, a client canceled their contract so I've got two weeks off right after I get back.
-Wanna do Nepal?"
+Just then a message popped up on her Pond client: "hey sis, a client canceled their contract so I've got two weeks off right after I get back. wanna do nepal?"

 <hr>